Heat pump: Operation

 The cold mixture is then routed through the coil or tubes in the evaporator.
 A fan circulates the warm air in the enclosed space across the coil or tubes carrying the cold refrigerant liquid and vapor mixture.
 That warm air evaporates the liquid part of the cold refrigerant mixture.
 At the same time, the circulating air is cooled and thus lowers the temperature of the enclosed space to the desired temperature.
 The evaporator is where the circulating refrigerant absorbs and removes heat which is subsequently rejected in the condenser and transferred elsewhere by the water or air used in the condenser.

 To complete the refrigeration cycle, the refrigerant vapor from the evaporator is again a saturated vapor and is routed back into the compressor.

 Over time, the evaporator may collect ice or water from ambient humidity.
 The ice is melted through defrosting cycle.
-An internal heat exchanger is either used to heat/cool the interior air directly or to heat water that is then circulated through radiators or underfloor heating circuit to either heat of cool the buildings.
+An internal heat exchanger is either used to heat/cool the interior air directly or to heat water that is then circulated through radiators or underfloor heating circuit to either heat or cool the buildings.

-Improvement of coefficient of performance (COP) by subcooling
+Improvement of coefficient of performance by subcooling

 Heat input can be improved if the refrigerant enters the evaporator with a lower vapor content.
 This can be achieved by cooling the liquid refrigerant after condensation.
 The gaseous refrigerant condenses on the heat exchange surface of the condenser.
 To achieve a heat flow from the gaseous flow center to the wall of the condenser, the temperature of the liquid refrigerant must be lower than the condensation temperature.

 Additional subcooling can be achieved by heat exchange between relatively warm liquid refrigerant leaving the condenser and the cooler refrigerant vapor emerging from the evaporator.
 The enthalpy difference required for the subcooling leads to the superheating of the vapor drawn into the compressor.
-When the increase in cooling, achieved by subcooling, is greater that the compressor drive input required to overcome the additional pressure losses, such a heat exchange improves the coefficient of performance.
+When the increase in cooling achieved by subcooling is greater that the compressor drive input required to overcome the additional pressure losses, such a heat exchange improves the coefficient of performance.

 One disadvantage of the subcooling of liquids is that the difference between the condensing temperature and the heat-sink temperature must be larger.
 This leads to a moderately high pressure difference between condensing and evaporating pressure, whereby the compressor energy increases.